 Quote: Everybody in this family needs to just calm down and eat some fruit or something.

-Suggested Reading: Halloween Movies that Won’t Scare You
+- 5 Awesome Halloween Movies That Won’t Scare You